bicCluster/learning-cluster/README.md

 	- All machine, /etc/hosts need to have their FQDN inside.
 Also, according to Install Documentation, check `hostname -f` is return its FQDN.
 * Before Install the services, better to carefully handle the warning from the registeration section.
 Check whether NTP is intalled.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line 'sudo service ntp start'.
 * The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 Some other services may fail so do not install services that you do not need.
-* You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine,
+* You need to install both `ambari-server` and `ambari-agent` on `losalamos`, and you only need to install `ambari-agent` on three innet machine,
 * But if everything goes smoothly, you only have to manually install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
 * If any/all of the 'target hosts' fail to register, it might be because of the following problems:
         - **Hostname conflict**.
 Look for errors in the log.
 If there is a hostname conflict (eg: expecting alpha.pc.cs.cmu.edu but got alpha), you can change the hostname by using the `hostname <name>` command.
         - Misconfiguration of the ambari agents.
 Remove the ambari installation and try again with a clean slate.
 (Not for losalamos)
-* While installing `ambari-server` on `losamalos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
+* While installing `ambari-server` on `losalamos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
 * Your java directory should be under `/usr/jdk64/`.
 You can find your $JAVA_HOME path in this directory and carefully set it to your configuration file as the previous instruction indicates.
 * Remember to use `sudo source /etc/profile` after you modify the environment variables.
 After that, you should be able to check the version of your java by using `java -version`.
 * While going through the Ambari Install Wizard, there are several parts you should watch out: